DavidKneidinger/emma-tracker/README.md

  * **Physics-Aware Filtering:** Removes frontal systems and stationary convection using Lifted Index (LI), Track Straightness, and Area Volatility.
  * **Rotated Pole-Ready:** Output files are fully CF-compliant and support Rotated Pole grids (native EURO-CORDEX support).
  * **Robust Tracking:** Handles complex merging and splitting events explicitly.
  * **Reproducible:** Every output file embeds the full run configuration in its metadata.
+The grid and data source informations are copied from the input files.
+ So for ideal results assure that the input files have CF-compliant metadata.

  ## Installation